carloshernandolemus/holberton-system_engineering-devops/README.md

 # The Shell, init files, variables and expansions
-_This are the variables, expansions and init files shell commands_
+__This are the variables, expansions and init files shell commands.__